Useful log files in Jira Data Center

 access_log.YYYY-mm-dd

-A list of each request that Jira node receives and completes processing
+A list of each request that Jira node completed processing.
+Logged by the Tomcat application server

 atlassian-jira-gc-YYYY